 Non-functional requirements, also known as quality of service (QoS) or technical requirements, are typically system-wide thus they apply to many, and sometimes all of your functional requirements.
 Part of ensuring that your solution is potentially consumable each iteration is ensuring that it fulfill its overall quality goals, including applicable NFRs.
 This is particularly true with life-critical and mission-critical solutions.
 Good sources for NFRs include your enterprise architects and operations staff, although any stakeholder is a potential source for NFRs.

 So what are the implications for implementing NFRs given the three previous capture strategies?
-Although in the book we would make this sort of comparison via a table to improve consumability, in this blog posting I will use prose due to width constraints.
+Although in the DAD book we make this sort of comparison via a table to improve consumability, in this blog posting I will use prose due to width constraints.
 Let’s consider each one:

 - Technical stories.
 The advantages of this approach are that it is a simple strategy for capturing NFRs and that it works well for solutions with a few NFRs or simple NFRs.
 But, the vast majority of NFRs are cross-cutting aspects to several functional stories and as a result cannot be implemented within a single iteration.
 This strategy also runs the risk of teams leaving NFRs to the end of the construction phase, thereby pushing technical risk to the end of the lifecycle where it is most difficult and expensive to address.